acaloiaro/garbagespeak.com/content/faq.md

 ## What is garbage speak?

-Garbage speak is a community of thought leaders solving the world's language asks.
+Garbage speak is a community of thought leaders sharing out the latest developments in human language.

-In this community we share out and collect all the key learnings of our ever-evolving language.

-We are the value drivers, and we are here to futureproof the English language against stagnation.
+We are the value drivers of our organizations, and we are here to futureproof language against stagnation.

 We verb nouns and noun adjectives.